Risk management

 The Comprehensive Risk Control and Management System, a key element in the Iberdrola Group’s operation

-The Board of Directors of Iberdrola, S.A. (the “Company”), aware of the importance of this matter, is committed to developing measures so that, within the scope and limits of its powers, the Group’s significant risks are properly identified, measured, managed and controlled.
+The Board of Directors of Iberdrola, S.A. (the “Company”), aware of the importance of this matter, is committed to developing measures so that, in the exercise and subject to the limits of its powers, the significant risks to the activities and businesses of the Group’s companies are adequately identified, measured, managed and controlled.

-To this end, it approves the “General risk control and management foundations of the Iberdrola Group” (the “Foundations”), whose objective is to identify the main risks, define the structure of the “comprehensive risk control and management system” (the “System”), establish risk management mechanisms and their regular monitoring and, finally, oversee internal risk control and management systems.
+To this end, it has approved the “General risk control and management foundations of the Iberdrola Group” (the “Foundations”), which are intended to establish risk management mechanisms, identify the main risks, define the structure of the “comprehensive risk control and management system” (the “System”), establish risk management mechanisms and their regular monitoring and, finally, oversee internal risk control and management systems.

-The Foundations are developed and complemented by (i) guidelines and limits that may be established in relation to certain corporate or business risks (the “Guidelines”), which are also approved and reviewed by the Company’s Board of Directors, and (ii) the policies and rules that form part of the Governance and Sustainability System.
+The Foundations are further developed and supplemented by (i) guidelines and limits that may be established in relation to certain corporate or business risks (the “Guidelines”), which are also approved and reviewed by the Company’s Board of Directors, and (ii) the policies and rules making up the Company’s Governance and Sustainability System.

 Iberdrola's Comprehensive Risk Control and Management System Values